heikalb/thesis-scripts/README.md

 * nltk
 * matplotlib

-The above packages can be installed with pip by entering, for example, `pip install nltk` in a command line.
+The above packages can be individually installed with pip by entering, for example, `pip install nltk` in a command line.
+Alternatively, install the packages en masse by entering `pip install -r requirements.txt` in a command line.

 Java dependency:
 * [Zemberek-NLP](https://github.com/ahmetaa/zemberek-nlp)